FAQs & Resources

 If you choose to wait and order your books when you get to campus after the semester starts, the staff at the Campus Store will help you out.
 If we’re out of stock for a book you need, we’ll put in a special order and pay for the shipping.
 Talk to a team member if you need help.

-Find a complete list of our computer requirements by major as well as information about discounts available at specific retailers here.
+Find a complete list of our computer requirements by major and information about discounts available at specific retailers here.

 Start planning now!
-Whether you're looking to spend a semester or a full year studying abroad, you'll want to meet with an Advisor from our Office of International Education sooner rather than later.
-They will help you plan your academic schedule to incorporate the study abroad program of your choice.
+Whether you’re looking to spend a semester or a full year studying abroad, you’ll want to meet with your Advisor sooner rather than later.
+They will help you plan your academic schedule to incorporate the study-abroad program of your choice.

 You should direct any questions you have about your major to your Program Director.